What is Microsoft Stream?

 - Uploading large video files to Blackboard (or PowerPoint with embedded audio/video) uses up the University’s limited storage allowance, and can cause performance issues; Stream has a generous storage allowance.

-- Stream can automatically generate a transcript / captions of your video for accessibility.
+- Stream can automatically generate a transcript / captions of your video for improved accessibility.

 Controlling access to your videos